PseudoKnight/CHDiscord/README.md

 Then add a Bot to it.
 Grab the "TOKEN" for the Bot that you'll use to connect this extension to Discord.
 Finally, you'll need your server id, which you can get by right-clicking your server name and clicking "Copy ID".

-For version 2.4.0 and later, the Server Members Intent on the Bot page is required for member caching!

 You have to run discord_connect() before you can use the other functionality of this extension, otherwise a NotFoundException will be thrown.

+##### Additional Requirements as of Version 2.4.0:
+- The Server Members Intent, which is used for member caching, is required on the Bot page
+- CommandHelper 3.3.4 build #3978 or later is required

 ## Functions